 This walking tour includes local history, architecture, galleries and restaurants in the Mesquite Historic District and Alameda Historic District.
-Hat, sunglasses, sunscreen and water recommended.
+Hat, sunglasses, organic sunscreen and water recommended.
 All tours start at St. Genevieve’s Church Monument, N. Main Street across from Rio Grande Theatre.
 May – October at 11 am. $15.
 (575) 528-9112

 12. Mesilla Valley Bosque State Park Guided Bird Tour-(First Saturday of every month)

 Meet at the exhibit hall.
 Bring water, sunblock, binoculars and good hiking shoes.
 Mesilla Valley Bosque State Park, off of Calle Del Norte (heading towards Old Mesilla).
 7: 15 am.
 Free with paid park entrance fee of $5 per vehicle.
 (575) 523-4398.

 • St. Clair Winery & Bistro